acrucetta/ankify/README.md

 # Ankify

 Ankify is a command line tool written in Golang that reads a PDF, TXT, or an URL and outputs Anki questions for the user.
-The project uses Cobra CLI to provide a user-friendly interface for creating flashcards from your favorite PDFs.
+The project uses Cobra CLI to provide a user-friendly interface for creating flashcards from your favorite information sources.

 ## Installation